danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 Everything that I have written is based on my personal practice and experience which is based on other people's direct advice or writings.

 Think, try, read to expand your world view.
-One book describes Judaism and its world view on a general level: [The Way of God by Moshe Chaim Luzzato translated by Rav Aryeh Kaplan](https://www.amazon.com/Way-God-Derech-Hashem/dp/1598264672/).
+One book describes Judaism and its world view on a general level: [The Way of God and the Essay of Fundamentals by Moshe Chaim Luzzato translated by Rav Aryeh Kaplan](https://www.amazon.com/Way-God-Derech-Hashem/dp/1598264672/).

 TODO: add more books